Welcome to my homepage!

 Thermal memory to store information as temperature

-I have recently joined Magic Leap company to work on augmented reality headsets for enterprise solutions [link]
+Magic Leap: Currently designing displays of augmented reality headsets for enterprise solutions [link]

 Stanford University: Research group of Prof. Shanhui fan [link]

 Quantum and thermal fluctuations for mechanical motion, New architecture for thermal infrared imaging

 Purdue University: Research group of Prof. Zubin Jacob [link]